-- 31 The Work Track reflected on positive and negative experiences from the 2012 round, 32 including from the perspective of: - Applicants who applied for terms defined as geographic names in the 2012 Applicant Guidebook.
+Work Track 5 reflected on positive and negative experiences from the 2012 round, including from the perspective of:

+8 9 Applicants who applied for terms defined as geographic names in the 2012 Applicant Guidebook.

-- Applicants who applied for terms not defined as geographic names in the 2012 Applicant Guidebook but who had negative experiences in the process related to the geographic connotations of the applied-for string. - Other parties involved in applications associated with either of the two categories above.
+10 11 Applicants who applied for terms not defined as geographic names in the 2012 Applicant Guidebook but who had negative experiences in the process related to the geographic connotations of the applied-for string.

+Other parties involved in applications associated with either of the two categories above.
 This includes parties who raised objections to an application, provided support for an application, or otherwise engaged during the course of the application process.

-The Work Track discussed a number of specific examples of cases where some believed that there were issues that need to be addressed in future policy and implementation.
+"Work Track 5 discussed a number of specific examples of cases where some believed that there were issues that need to be addressed in future policy and implementation.
 In many cases, there were differences of opinion about how the issue should be framed, whether a problem exists, and where there is agreement that a problem exists, how that problem should be defined.
 This fundamental challenge made it difficult for the group to progress to agreeing on possible solutions to address the problems identified.
 Nonetheless, some Work Track members proposed solutions to problems they believe exist.

-Some of the issues problems and negative experiences that Work Track members identified from the 2012 round include the following.
+Some of the problems and negative experiences that Work Track members identified from the 2012 round include the following.
 Some believe that:

-- There was insufficient predictability, transparency and consistency in ICANN's implementation of the Applicant Guidebook. - It was not always clear to an applicant if special rules were applicable to a particular string. - Some applicants found it difficult to determine which relevant government or public authority was the appropriate point of contact for a letter of support or non-objection. - Some applicants were unable to obtain a timely response when they reached out to a relevant government or public authority to obtain a letter of support or nonobjection. - Governments, public authorities, and other stakeholders are unaware of ICANN and the New gTLD Program, which may make it difficult for them to raise objections and, in the case of governments, respond effectively and quickly to requests for support/non-objection. - Stakeholders may not be familiar with ICANN and its processes. - Rules in the 2012 Applicant Guidebook worked poorly for applicants who intended to use a string in association with a meaning other than its geographic meaning.
-These applicants experienced difficulties, delays, and expenses.
-From
+- There was insufficient predictability, transparency and consistency in ICANN's implementation of the Applicant Guidebook. - It was not always clear to an applicant if special rules were applicable to a particular string. - Some applicants found it difficult to determine which relevant government or public authority was the appropriate point of contact for a letter of support or non-objection.

-Commented [A62]: Greg Shatan: Suggested adding the word "negative."
+Commented [A83]: Greg Shatan: Suggested adding the word "negative."
 From Greg: "Experiences" is too vague and does not convey any actual information.

-Commented [A63R62]: Edited, as the Work Track did not discuss any positive experiences with respect to this issue
+Commented [A84R83]: Staff note: Edited, as the Work Track did not discuss any positive experiences with respect to this issue from this group.